 On June 17, 2020, Private Ocuphire, Rexahn and certain investors entered into a Securities Purchase Agreement, which was amended and restated in its entirety on June 29, 2020 (as amended and restated, the "Securities Purchase Agreement").
 Pursuant to the Securities Purchase Agreement, the investors invested a total of \$21.15 million in cash, including \$300,000 invested by directors of Private Ocuphire, and one director of Rexahn, upon closing of the Merger (the "Pre-Merger Financing").
-Pursuant to the Pre-Merger Financing, (i) Private Ocuphire issued and sold to the investors shares of common stock of Private Ocuphire (the "Initial Shares"), which converted pursuant to the exchange ratio in the Merger into an aggregate of 1,249,996 shares (the "Converted Initial Shares") of common stock, (ii) Private Ocuphire deposited into escrow, for the benefit of the investors, additional shares of common stock of Private Ocuphire (the "Additional Shares"), which converted pursuant to the exchange ratio in the Merger into an aggregate of 3,749,992 shares of common stock (the "Converted Additional Shares"), which Converted Additional Shares were delivered (or became deliverable) to the investors on November 19, 2020, and (iii) we agreed to issue to each investor on the tenth trading day following the consumation of the Merger (x) Series A Warrants representing the right to acquire shares of common stock equal to the sum of (A) the Converted Initial Shares purchase Agreement and (C) the initial number of shares of common stock, if any, underlying the Series B Warrants issued to the investor and (y) additional warrants to purchase Agreement and (C) the initial number of shares of common stock.
+Pursuant to the Pre-Merger Financing, (i) Private Ocuphire issued and sold to the investors shares of common stock of Private Ocuphire (the "Initial Shares"), which converted pursuant to the exchange ratio in the Merger into an aggregate of 1,249,996 shares (the "Converted Initial Shares") of common stock, (ii) Private Ocuphire deposited into escrow, for the benefit of the investors, additional shares of common stock of Private Ocuphire (the "Additional Shares"), which converted pursuant to the exchange ratio in the Merger into a aggregate of 3,749,992 shares of common stock (the "Converted Additional Shares"), which Converted Additional Shares were delivered (or became deliverable) to the investors on November 19, 2020, and (iii) we agreed to issue to each investor on the tenth trading day following the consummation of the Merger (x) Series A Warrants representing the right to acquire shares of common stock equal to the sum of (A) the Converted Initial Shares purchased by the investor, (B) the Converted Additional Shares delivered or deliverable to the investor, without giving effect to any limitation on delivery contained in the Securities Purchase Agreement and (C) the initial number of shares of common stock.